Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Most people recover from influenza within a week, but they still feel exhausted for as long as 3 to 4 weeks.
+Most children recover from the flu within a week.
+But they still feel exhausted for as long as 3 to 4 weeks.

-A cold and the flu are two different illnesses.
+A cold and the flu are different illnesses.
 A cold is relatively harmless and usually clears up by itself after a period of time.
-Sometimes a cold may lead to a secondary infection, such as an ear infection.
+Sometimes a cold may lead to another infection, such as an ear infection.
 But the flu can lead to complications, such as pneumonia and even death.
 What may seem like a cold may be the flu.
 Be aware of these differences:

 Low or no fever

 Sometimes a headache

 Headache (very common)

 Clear nose or stuffy nose

 Normal energy level or may feel sluggish